ozluna/EcoShop/README.md

 * In the Heroku dashboard, click "Deploy".
 * Your application should now be deployed.
 ## **Credits**
-I used code institute instarctions to create  CRUD and Python.

-I used [Materialize](https://materializecss.com/) for the "Create" and "Edit" forms as well as "Main Page" cards.
-All the vector images are taken from [freepik](https://www.freepik.com/free-photos-vectors/people)
 Canva was used to create the logo [Canva](https://www.canva.com/)
 Event_categories leaf icon is from Fontawsome [Fontawsome](https://fontawesome.com/)
 For responsiveness I used [Boostrap](https://getbootstrap.com/)